joetjo/jopLauncher/README.md

 game has to be installed in a folder hierarchy that contains the pattern `jeux` ( not configurable yet ) not possible yet to add game manually in list.

-> How to I change game setup ?
+> How to I change application setup ?

 Not available